• videocam Live Webinar with Live Q&A

 Introduction

-This CLE/CPE course will provide estate planners and advisers guidance on key challenges and planning considerations when incorporating private equity and qualified opportunity zone (QOZ) investments in estate planning after the One Big Beautiful Bill Act (OBBBA).
-The panel will discuss the current regulatory and tax framework around QOZs, including recent changes and developments ushered in under OBBBA, and explore effective transaction structures and estate planning techniques to manage both tax and non-tax issues.
+This CLE/CPE course will provide estate planners and advisers guidance on key challenges and planning considerations when incorporating qualified opportunity zone fund (QOZ) investments in estate planning after the One Big Beautiful Bill Act (OBBBA).
+The panel will discuss the current regulatory and tax framework around QOZs, including recent changes and developments ushered in under OBBBA, and explore effective transaction structures and estate planning techniques to manage both tax and non-tax issues, taking into account the highly nuanced tax rules that apply to QOZ fund investments.

 Description